Difficulty-Controllable Cloze Question Distractor Generation: Methodologies

 First, grammatically incorrect candidate distractors are eliminated using the rule-based LanguageTool~\cite{naber-2003-rule} grammatical error corrector.
 Second, GPT-4o mini is used to assess the semantic plausibility of the remaining candidates by prompting the model to judge whether a distractor could serve as a valid answer in the given cloze passage.
 Those considered plausible answers are removed so as to retain only contextually inappropriate distractors.
 This two-step filtering process thus yields distractors that are both well-formed and clearly unsuitable as correct answers.

 \paragraph{Difficulty Clustering} To measure distractor difficulty, we use an ensemble of PLMs as done in prior studies~\cite{yeung-2019-difficulty, chiang-2022-cdgp, cavusoglu-2024-disgem}.
 Each PLM in the system is fine-tuned with a multiple-choice cloze QA setup to assign a score to each option, which represents its likelihood of being selected as the correct answer.
 To cluster distractors by difficulty, we divide the entire pool into three equal-sized subsets based on their scores.
 The hard distractor set is comprised of distractors from the top third subset, while the easy distractor set is derived from the bottom third subset.
-To maximize diversity, any two selected distractors was ensured to have a semantic textual similarity (STS) of less than 80\%.
+To maximize diversity, we computed STS using cosine similarity on sentence embeddings from the \texttt{all-mpnet-base-v2} model in the Sentence-Transformer~\cite{reimers-2019-sentence}.
+Specifically, we calculated a pairwise cosine similarity matrix for all distractor candidates and filtered out any option with a similarity score exceeding 0.8 with any other selected candidate.
 Distractors in the middle range are excluded from use, as they do not clearly align with either difficulty category.

 A key aspect of the ensemble system is the normalization of confidence scores from each model, which is critical for ensuring balance across models.
 Given that the confidence scores for distractors exhibit a highly right-skewed distribution, we apply Box-Cox transformation~\cite{box-1964-analysis}.
-This transformation is applied independently for each passage and model, with parameter $\lambda$ optimized via maximum likelihood estimation to best fit a Gaussian distribution (Appendix~\ref{sec:normalization}).
+This transformation is applied independently for each passage and model, with parameter $\lambda$ optimized via maximum likelihood estimation to best fit a Gaussian distribution.
+For details, see Appendix~\ref{sec:normalization}.